kedacore/external-scaler-azure-cosmos-db/README.md

         # Managed Identity properties.
         endpoint: <endpoint>                                        # Optional.
 Account endpoint of the CosmosDB account containing the monitored container.
         leaseEndpoint: <lease-endpoint>                             # Optional.
 Account endpoint of the CosmosDB account containing the lease container.
         clientId: <client-Id>                                       # Optional.
 Client ID of the identity to be used.
-System assigned identity is used, if this is not provided.
+If this is not provided, the azure.workload.identity is used.

         processorName: <processor-name>                             # Mandatory.
 Name of change-feed processor used by listener application.
 ```